potatoeggy/eifueo/docs/sch3uz.md

  - electron affinity increases when going across a period and decreases when going down a group
  - ionisation energy increases when going across a period and decreases when going down a group
  - electronegativity increases when going across a period and decreases when going down a group
+ - reactivity of alkali metals increases when going down the group
+ - reactivity of halogens decreases when going down the group

 When explaining these trends in the periodic table, it is best to use the following basic concepts to build on to larger points.